goutam63/whatsapp-chat-analyzer/README.md

 Make sure all the row number is balance because we did now want to see outliner Make sure the data are clean, such as you all need text not picture.

-## Business & Data understanding
-### Before we start any analysis we need to understand the Business and the data side
+# Before we start any analysis we need to understand the Business and the data side

 ## Business understanding: